Your dream’s come true, you’re finally in Japan! You’re surrounded by the busy Tokyo nightlife and a sea of neon signs.

 If only you could read them.

-In order to enjoy hanging out in manga (Japanese comic) cafes, make plans to meet native speaking friends online, find that izakaya (bar) you’ve read about tucked away in a side street, order from a menu at that cool-looking sushi joint—you need to be able to read.
+In order to enjoy hanging out in manga (Japanese comic) cafes, make plans to meet native speaking friends online, find that izakaya (bar) you’ve read about tucked away in a side street, order from a menu at that cool-looking sushi joint—you need to be able to read Japanese.

 Finding resources in Japanese can also be quite overwhelming, especially for beginners.

-If a book is too easy you’ll soon become bored, too difficult and frustration will destroy your motivation.
-But finding a good book for your level can be difficult.
+If a story is too easy you’ll soon become bored, too difficult and frustration will destroy your motivation.
+But finding a good story for your level can be difficult.

 Here’s how it works: